Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Introduction

 \section{Introduction}

-Electrocardiography (ECG) is a widely used, non-invasive technique for the screening, diagnosis, monitoring, and risk prediction of cardiovascular diseases.
-ECG captures the heart's electrophysiological activity, offering valuable insights into cardiac function and health.
-In recent years, the rapid evolution of artificial intelligence, particularly deep learning, has revolutionized ECG analysis.
-Deep neural networks (DNNs) have demonstrated expert-level accuracy in detecting a wide range of cardiac abnormalities, such as arrhythmias \citep{hannun2019cardiologist, ribeiro2020automatic}.
-These models are increasingly deployed in clinical settings to assist cardiologists, alleviate diagnostic workloads, and enhance decision-making \citep{jiang2024self}.
-Furthermore, DNNs have demonstrated the ability to identify subtle signal patterns undetectable by human experts \citep{somani2021deep, siontis2021artificial}, enabling the diagnosis of conditions like structural heart disease \citep{poterucha2025detecting}, anemia \citep{kwon2020deep}, and diabetes \citep{kulkarni2023machine}.
-This has expanded the diagnostic potential of ECG far beyond its traditional role.

-Recently, foundation models have emerged as a transformative approach for building generalizable and transferable models across diverse clinical tasks \citep{moor2023foundation}.
-Trained on large-scale datasets, these models can be fine-tuned for various downstream tasks \citep{bommasani2021opportunities}.
-In the ECG domain, foundation models such as ECG-FM \citep{mckeen2024ecg}, HuBERT-ECG \citep{coppola2024hubert}, and ECGFounder \citep{li2025electrocardiogram} have shown broad applicability across ECG-related tasks.
-The recently released foundation model, ECGFounder, built on the Harvard-Emory ECG Database \citep{koscova2024harvard}, which includes over 10 million clinically annotated ECG recordings covering 150 types of cardiac abnormalities, has demonstrated strong performance and generalizability across multiple applications.
+Foundation models have recently emerged as a transformative paradigm in medical artificial intelligence, enabling the development of generalizable and transferable models across diverse clinical tasks \citep{moor2023foundation, bommasani2021opportunities}.
+Leveraging large-scale pretraining, these models can be efficiently adapted to various downstream applications with limited task-specific data, showing great promise in biomedical analysis.
+In the electrocardiogram (ECG) domain, several foundation models, such as ECG-FM \citep{mckeen2024ecg}, HuBERT-ECG \citep{coppola2024hubert}, and ST-MEM \citep{na2024guiding}, have been introduced to advance ECG-based tasks.
+Trained on extensive ECG datasets, these models aim to capture universal cardiac representations and support multiple downstream applications, such as arrhythmia classification \citep{hannun2019cardiologist, ribeiro2020automatic, jiang2024self} and disease risk prediction \citep{somani2021deep, siontis2021artificial, poterucha2025detecting, kwon2020deep, kulkarni2023machine}.

-Despite significant advancements in ECG foundation models, substantial performance gaps persist when fine-tuned for specific diagnostic tasks, especially compared to recent task-specific models.
-For example, a recent study \citep{coppola2024hubert} reveals that HuBERT-ECG BASE, while performing well across several tasks on the PTB-XL benchmark, falls short when compared to those specialized models \citep{strodthoff2020deep}.
-Encouraged by the open-source efforts of \cite{li2025electrocardiogram}, we conducted a series of experiments using the PTB-XL dataset.
-However, we observed that the fine-tuning performance of even the state-of-the-art foundation model ECGFounder remains suboptimal.
-This highlights a key issue: when ECG foundation models pre-trained on one large dataset are applied to ECG signals from other data sources, they often fail to match the performance of specialized models.
-Moreover, compared to recent advanced architectures—such as multi-scale models \citep{shi2023sequence} and state-space models \citep{zhang2023effectively, behrouz2024chimera}—the performance of these foundation models lags significantly, raising concerns about their practical applicability in real-world clinical settings.